TV Tropes Needs Your Help

 - Lovable Sex Maniac: A Rare Female Example.
 Her kinky antics are strictly Played for Laughs.

-- Meganekko: A pretty girl with glasses, but is anything but sweet and pleasant... unless your name is Gintoki.
+- Meganekko: A pretty girl with glasses, though unless your name is Gintoki she is anything but sweet and pleasant.

 - Ms. Fanservice: Pretty much every appearance by her pushes the poor broadcasting regulations to their limits.